VasiliCekaskin/brief-generator/frontend/README.md

 ## 📃 License

-Play is an open-source template, you can use it with your personal or commercial projects without any attribution or backlink.
+Briefgenerator is an open-source template, you can use it with your personal or commercial projects without any attribution or backlink.

 ## 💙 Support